Health and Travel Alerts Learn More Left arrow

 Step 15

-For more relaxed dining with delicious food without the price tag of being with the city walls, Rabat’s Step 15 is an excellent choice.
+For more delicious food that Malta is known for, Rabat’s Step 15 is an excellent choice.
 Set atop Saqqajja hill just outside Mdina Gate and with amazing views across the island, it offers modern twists on Mediterranean classics.

 The Fork and Cork